gatsbyjs/gatsby/docs/tutorial/part-one/index.md

  </div>
 ```

-Now your screen should look something like this.
+Now your screen should look something like this:

 ![Screen Shot 2017-06-03 at 11.57.10 AM](moving-along.png)